Pain · Distribution

 Most cases are fixable inside one quarter if the structural pieces are corrected: a US-buyer-grade enablement kit, a co-marketing rhythm tied to the strategic SKU set, and a measured rebate that pays for the harder sale.
 Replacement is the right answer only when the partner's commercial design is structurally incompatible: wrong customer segment, wrong service capacity, or a competing house line that pays them more.

-A Market Entry Sprint diagnoses the mismatch and rebuilds the enablement and co-marketing system in six to ten weeks.
-A Cross-Border Build covers multi-channel US distribution architecture over three to six months, including secondary-channel pilots.
-A Group Partnership is ongoing rebuild-and-run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Market Entry Sprint maps the mismatch and rebuilds the enablement and co-marketing system in 6-10 weeks.
+Cross-Border Build covers multi-channel US distribution architecture over 3-6 months.
+Group Partnership is ongoing rebuild-and-run on monthly retainer with a 12-month minimum.
+Price stays private and is set after fit is clear.

-Quarterly in-person reviews against a fixed SKU-mix and margin-mix scorecard, monthly enablement-asset cadence, and one named US-side accountability seat that is not the partner.
-Without the named US seat, the partner runs the relationship and the head office is reactive.
-Per Roland Berger Mittelstand 2025-2026, the firms that hold US channel performance are running a parallel US-side accountability layer.
+Use quarterly reviews against SKU mix and margin mix, monthly enablement-asset cadence, and one named US-side accountability seat that is not the partner.
+Without the named seat, the partner runs the relationship and headquarters reacts late.

-Inquiry through the contact form and a discovery conversation.
-Send the distributor agreement, the last four quarters of SKU-mix and customer-mix data, the current enablement kit, and the line card.
-Response within one business day.
+Use the inquiry form.
+Share the distributor agreement, the last four quarters of SKU-mix and customer-mix data, the current enablement kit, and the line card.

 What this work does not include.